vfarcic/vfarcic.github.io/jx/abstracts/serverless-apps.md

 * Knative might become a standard for serverless deployments
 * Tekton is likely to become a standard for CI/CD type of serverless loads

+## Benefits

+Become familiar with Knative and its integration with Jenkins X